Zennoon/alx-low_level_programming/0x0A-argc_argv/README.md

 ints using _atoi.
 If _atoi encouters a non-digit string, it returns 0, so we can use that, The problem is, when _atoi encounters "0", which is a valid digit string, it returns 0 too.
 So, to check if a string is non-digit, we check if it not "0", and if _atoi of that string returns 0.
 I have used my own _atoi function because the standard function atoi checks for the initial part of the string, and if it encounters a non-digit, it returns the number it found until that character, so for example, atoi("123abc"), would return 123, whereas my implementation checks the entire string and if it finds a single non-digit char it returns 0, regardless of previously found digits.

+100-change.c: The function gets a value of cents from the command line and calcs the minimum number of coins of value 25, 10, 5, 2, or 1 it would take to make change for that amount of cents.
+First we check the validity of the command line argument, we convert it into an int, and then, starting from 25, and going down to 1, we see how many of each coin the given amount of cents can take.
+If we take 40 cents for example, we can have one 25 cents coin, then we are left with 15 cents (40 % 25).
+We can have one 10 cents coin, then we have 5 cents remaining (15 % 10).
+We can have one 5 cents coin, we are left with 0 cents (5 % 5).
+We can't have any 2 cents coin or 1 cent coin, because we have 0 cents remaining, so in total, it took us 3 coins to make change for 40 cents.